FastDOG: Fast Discrete Optimization on GPU: Binary Decision Diagrams

 \section{Binary Decision Diagrams}

-As in~\cite{lange2021efficient} we use BDDs to represent the feasibility sets $\X_j$, $j \in [m]$ and compute their min-marginals~\eqref{eq:min-marginals}.
+We use Binary Decision Diagrams (BDDs) to represent the feasibility sets $\X_j$, $j \in [m]$ and compute their min-marginals~\eqref{eq:min-marginals}.
 BDDs are in essence directed acyclic graphs whose paths between two special nodes (root and terminal) encode all feasible solutions.
-For a full definition see Appendix.
+Specifically, we use reduced ordered Binary Decision Diagrams~\cite{bryant1986graph} as in~\cite{lange2021efficient}.